 If you’re currently living and working in the United States, you are more than likely to have heard about the Roth Individual Retirement Account (IRA).
 It is one of the most popular retirement plans sanctioned by the Internal Revenue Service (IRS) other than 401(k), 403(b), 457(b), traditional IRA, or guaranteed income annuities (GIA).

 You should start thinking about an additional retirement plan.
 Most people typically have a 401(k), the most popular retirement plan offered by companies in the US.
 According to recent research from Willis Towers Watson, of the 86% of Fortune 500 businesses it accommodates, 100% of these firms only offer 401(k) plans.

 US regulation allows you to have both a 401(k) and an IRA (traditional or Roth).
 As defined benefit plans have broadly not been used since the 1970s, a Roth IRA can be an alternative option for managing your future retirement funds.
 With the help of internet and technology advancement, setting up the new Roth IRA account is easy and painless.
-However, we at Cameron James urge you only to discuss the matter with an expert.
+However, we at Cameron James urge you only to discuss the matter with an Independent Financial Adviser.

 The regulated financial adviser will give you a comprehensive judgment on your financial state.
 By doing so, they should explain the best option for you in detail.
 A diligent financial adviser should warn you about the risks that may arise no matter which retirement plan you choose.

 So, would you like to set up a new Roth IRA?
 Or, do you currently still need to consider further which retirement plan is best for you?
 Let’s dive in.

 The name derives from US Senator William Roth, who with Senator Bob Packwood proposed the idea in 1989.
 The retirement plan was enacted as a part of the Taxpayer Relief Act of 1997.
 It is similar to the traditional IRA in most ways.